Rudxain/ideas/audio/README.md

 # About

-Ideas for mashups, remixes, bootlegs, and original audio (usually music)
+Ideas for mashups, remixes, bootlegs, original audio (usually music, but includes voice acting)

 ## Edits